Abderrazak Hamdallah: Al Ittihad

-On 16 December 2021, Hamdallah joined Al Ittihad FC in the Saudi Professional League.
-On 14 January 2022, he scored his first goal for the club in a Friendlies against Newcastle United.
-He scored his first league goal against Al Raed FC.
+On 16 December 2021, Hamdallah joined Al Ittihad in the Saudi Professional League.
+On 14 January 2022, he scored his first goal for the club in a friendly match against Newcastle United.
+He scored his first league goal against Al Raed.
 On 26 February 2022, Hamdallah scored a hattrick in a 4–3 victory over Al Ahli in the Jeddah Derby.
 Thus becoming the first footballer to score a hattrick in the Jeddah Derby since the league became professional in 2007.
-On 2 August 2022, Hamdallah was suspended for by the Saudi football committee for four months with a 80 thousand dollar fine after a complaint by his former club.
+On 2 August 2022, Hamdallah was suspended for by the Saudi football committee for four months with an 80 thousand dollar fine after a complaint by his former club.
 On 7 September the suspension has been uplifted making Hamdallah eligible to play the upcoming games.

 On 22 December 2022, Hamdallah scored a goal in a 1–1 draw against Al Shabab FC in the 2022–23 King Cup Round of 16, Thus becoming the All-time top scorer of the King Cup with a total of 22 goals.
 On 4 February 2023, Hamdallah extended his contract with Al-Ittihad until 2025.
-On 18 March 2023, Hamdallah scored a hat-trick in a 5-1 win against Al Fateh SC, thus making him the player with the most hat-tricks in the Saudi Professional League with a total of 9 hat-tricks.
+On 18 March 2023, Hamdallah scored a hat-trick in a 5–1 win against Al Fateh, thus making him the player with the most hat-tricks in the Saudi Professional League with a total of 9 hat-tricks.
+On 23 October 2023, Hamdallah rescued his club to secure the 3 points scoring a stoppage time winner during the 2023–24 AFC Champions League match against Iraqi club, Al-Quwa Al-Jawiya.
+On 27 November 2023, Hamdallah scored a double against AGMK, to send Al Ittihad to the last 16 of 2023 AFC Champions League.

+Al Shabab

+On 23 July 2024, Hamdallah joined Al Shabab in the Saudi Pro League.
+In his debut season with the club, he finished as their top scorer with 21 goals, bringing his total tally in the Pro League to 150 goals.

+Al Hilal (loan)

+On 2 July 2025, Saudi club Al Hilal SFC announced the loan signing of Hamdallah from Al Shabab, on a deal valid only for the 2025 FIFA Club World Cup, to reinforce their attack amid injuries to key players like Aleksandar Mitrović and Salem Al-Dawsari, with Hamdallah joining the squad immediately for the tournament.
+He featured as a substitute in the quarter-finals against Fluminense which ended in a 2–1 defeat.